AlexejTimonin/angular/aio/content/tutorial/toh-pt5.md

 ### `RouterModule.forRoot()`

-The `@NgModule` metadata initializes the router and starts it listening for browser location changes.
+The `@NgModule` metadata initializes the router and starts listening for browser location changes.

 The following line adds the `RouterModule` to the `AppRoutingModule` `imports` array and configures it with the `routes` in one step by calling